jacbz/NornsVAE/README.md

 3. a logging server (JavaScript / Express.js / MongoDB)

 All actions performed on the client and server are sent to the logging server for evaluation as part of my thesis.
 By using this software, you agree to logging.
 When the user study is completed, logging will be removed.

+For more information on the user study, see the post on [lines.co](https://llllllll.co/t/nornsvae-ml-powered-drum-sequencer-for-norns/55624).

 ## Running the server
 There are two options for running server: